Dynamic range, loudness war… such a slippery argument to talk about, right?! But, I have a brave heart so, let’s dive in!

 As you can guess there’s a very strong connection between all of those factors and how the music is produced.
 According to many critics, the loudness war reduced the audio fidelity, compromising the dynamic range of sound.
 But some disagree.

 A lot has been said, and there’s plenty of articles about numbers, algorithms, and audio tests.
 What I want to share with you instead, is my experience as a music producer.

-In this article, I will be explaining how to deal with loudness, dynamic range, and how to stay competitive in a world that requires your music being ‘loud enough’.
+In this article, I will be explaining how to deal with loudness and dynamic range, and how to stay competitive in a world that requires your music to be ‘loud enough’.
 As well as how to keep the highest quality possible.

 Honestly, I don’t like this kind of expression, but it gives you an idea about the craziness around it.